The Poet Reclining

 The Poet Reclining (Le Poète allongé) is a painting by Marc Chagall, painted in oils in 1915.
-It is owned by Tate Modern in London.
+It is owned by Tate Modern, in London.
 In 2016 it was on display at the Towner Gallery in Eastbourne, Sussex.

+Description

+The painter took inspiration from his honeymoon with Bella Rosenfeld, in 1915.
+It depicts the poet of the title lying in the ground, like if he was resting.
+He wears a blue shirt and black pants.
+In the background appears a wood country house, with a horse and a pig in a field.
+Two trees grow there and in the background a forest is visible.